KXNO (AM): History

-On March 17, 1935, the KSO call letters were transferred from the original station on 1320 kHz to the now-former KWCR on 1430 kHz, which was also relocated from Cedar Rapids to Des Moines.
+On March 17, 1935, the KSO call letters were transferred from station on 1320 kHz to the former KWCR on 1430 kHz, which concurrently relocated from Cedar Rapids to Des Moines.
 This same day the call letters of the original KSO on 1320 kHz were changed to KRNT.
-At that time, both stations were owned and operated by subsidiary corporations of the Des Moines Register-Tribune.
-This new KSO became an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio.
+Both stations were owned and operated by subsidiary corporations of the Des Moines Register-Tribune.
+This new KSO became an affiliate of the NBC Blue Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 At that time, the station broadcast with 250 watts daytime and 100 watts at night and had its studios in the newspaper's building.

 KSO changed frequencies one last time as part of the North American Regional Broadcasting Agreement of 1941, moving from 1430 to 1460 kHz.
 KSO and KRNT were both owned by the Cowles family until 1944, when they sold KSO after the Federal Communications Commission (FCC) ruled that one company could not own two radio stations in the same market.

 KSO had a successful country music format from 1974 until 1989, becoming number one in 1976, beating WHO in the metro ratings.
 On September 1, 1989, KSO began simulcasting KGGO-FM's album rock format, taking on the KGGO call sign in the process.

 In January 1994, the station became KDMI, broadcasting religious and Spanish language programming.
 Clear Channel Communications (now iHeartMedia) acquired KDMI in 2000.
 On January 1, 2001, KDMI became KXNO and adopted its current sports radio format.
 KXNO had two direct competitors: KXTK (940 AM, now KPSZ) and KJJC (107.1 FM, now KNWI).
 Both stations changed formats by mid-2003.